 The usual symptoms are pain, limping, hindrance in the stretching of legs as well as laziness.
 You should consult a vet surgeon if you suspect any of the symptoms.
 Other diseases include hemivertebra and hip dysplasia.

 Like humans, dogs get allergies too.
-But allergies affect their skins rather than sneezing.
+But allergies affect their skin rather than sneezing.
 Skin allergies of Boston Terriers are called atopy.
 This can lead to pyoderma, demodectic mange, and mast cell tumors.